Group-Equivariant Diffusion Models for Lattice Field Theory: Building diffusion models for LQFT

 In this section, we begin by offering a general formulation of diffusion processes through stochastic differential equations, and explain how they can be reversed.
 We show how this formalism unifies different frameworks of diffusion models by careful changes of variables.
-Next, we informally outline our key result that describes how score functions transform equivariantly under group symmetries which leave the action invariant.
-Then, we outline how score-matching is used to train diffusion models and provide a new addition called \emph{force-regularization} which leverages information about the underlying physical theory.
-We conclude this section by presenting how model likelihoods are computed to allow for exact calculations.
+Next, we informally outline our key result that describes how score functions transform equivariantly under group symmetries of the action.
+Then, we outline how score matching is used to train diffusion models and provide a new addition called \emph{force guidance} which leverages information about the underlying physical theory.
+We conclude this section by presenting how model likelihoods are computed to allow for bias-corrected calculations.

-\subsection{Diffusion as a Reversible Stochastic Process}
+\subsection{Diffusion as a reversible stochastic process}

 A forward diffusion process can be written as a stochastic differential equation (SDE):